ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 - **Instance in error state**: Metric data of a {{site.data.keyword.powerSys_notm}} instance in error state is not available in the dashboard.
 - **Instance in shut-off state**: Metric data of a {{site.data.keyword.powerSys_notm}} instance in shut-off state is available in the dashboard provided they were booted once before.
 - **Ipv6 interface usage**: The {{site.data.keyword.powerSys_notm}} instance's Ipv6 interface usage metrics are available even though the Ipv6 is not visible to you as a {{site.data.keyword.powerSys_notm}} user.
-- **100 % memory utilization error**: When the memory utilisation can not be determined due to various reason such as {{site.data.keyword.powerSys_notm}} instance in inactive or warning state, the memory utilizations shows 100%.
+- **100 % memory utilization error even though no workload is there**: When the memory utilisation can not be determined due to various reason such as comuunication problem with the {{site.data.keyword.powerSys_notm}} instance, the memory utilizations may show 100%.
-- **Metrics availibility after deletion**: The time for which metrics is going to be retained for the deleted {{site.data.keyword.powerSys_notm}} instance and deleted workspace is one hour.
+- **Metrics availibility after deletion**: Based on the IBM cloud monitoring retention policy user can see the historical platfomr data of PVS.
+For more info see
 ## Additional information
 {: #sysdig-add-info}